dongwookdannykim/dongwookdannykim.github.io/_pages/publications.md

 ### Commons governance beyond national claims

 This project examines arrangements that fall outside the dissertation’s main scope, including the deep seabed regime, the Moon Agreement, and closed or semi-closed forms of collective management such as the Caspian Sea.
 It asks why some commons are placed under international management or small-club governance rather than becoming objects of state claims of right.
+It also uses them to explain why bounded national claims of right, rather than collective or international management, are so often the forms that endure.

 ### Territorialization, infrastructure, and constructed space in the Asia-Pacific